 AES Infrastructure Grants facilitate the creation of national or international multicenter research programs.
 Proposals are welcomed across the spectrum of epilepsy research, including basic, translational, and clinical research methodology to study epilepsy, seizures, and related disorders.

 Each grant will provide financial support for organizational planning sessions, infrastructure development, and/or pilot projects to enable the research program to compete for subsequent investment by other organizations.
-The program is a revival, with some modifications, of a funding program that had been offered from 2006-2014.

 Infrastructure Grants provide up to $50,000 for one year.
 Each grant may be renewed up to one time through competitive application, with no guarantee of renewal.
 The number of awards made each year is contingent on available funds.
 Allowable costs include the direct costs of research, travel and meeting costs, and staff or administrative costs that are directly applicable to the proposed work.
 Indirect or F&A costs are not covered, as the modest seed funds from this grant are to help investigators compete for the larger grants that cover the full costs of research.